-- Garage area (make sure garage door opener is accessible and path to garage doors are cleared.
+- Garage area (make sure garage door opener is accessible and the path to garage doors are clear.

 You are paying for a professional home inspector to help protect your future investment.
 There is nothing wrong with squeezing some free information out of your home inspector.
 Arrive armed with these three tips and enjoy receiving more bang for your buck!

 A home inspection is only as good as the inspector.
 That’s why the Houston Jacob Home inspection has the latest technology, most experienced and trained home inspectors in Houston Texas Whether you’re a homebuyer, seller, or homeowner, we’ll provide you with a detailed description of a home’s condition so you can move forward confidently and with peace of mind.